benzookapi/shopify-barebone-app-sample/README.md

     2. Execute `shopify app deploy --reset` and choose the target app (it is supposed to be created manually).
     3. Enter the new toml file name (use `YOUR_APP_HANDLE`) or leave blank for the app.
     4. The new toml file gets generated for the new app with the current config values in partner dashboard.
-    5. Remember to replace `scopes in [auth]` with the same value as the original toml file which must be blank by default.
+    5. Remember to replace `[access_scopes].scopes` with the same value as the original TOML file if the generated configuration does not include the scopes used by this sample.
 - [Checkout UI Extension Integration Deep Dive](../../wiki/Checkout-UI-Extension-Integration-Deep-Dive) (Japanese version is [here](../../wiki/Checkout-UI-Extension-%E5%AE%9F%E8%A3%85%E8%A9%B3%E7%B4%B0)) help you to understand how the extension work deeply and avoid some pitfalls.

 # Disclaimer